 Those are impressive and scary statistics.
 As prices for AEDs have fallen, some people have purchased them for their homes, reasoning that immediate access to an AED could be the difference between life and death.

-Keeping with our philosophy at Duration Health of preparing for disasters and staying healthy when medical care becomes unavailable, we enthusiastically recommend buying an AED for your home.
+Keeping with our philosophy at Duration Health of preparing for disasters and staying healthy when medical care becomes unavailable, we recommend you consider buying an AED for your home if you can afford one.

 Is an AED worth the cost?